 You can build powerful Azure DevOps dashboards in SquaredUp using the Azure DevOps plugin to combine data across your whole organization and visualize these in a single tile or dashboard.
 You can bring in data from your pipelines, releases, work items, test cases, artifacts, agents, deployment pools, resources, and repos.
 SquaredUp also has out-of-the-box data streams that will let you focus in on pipeline failures and agent usage in a couple of clicks.

 By combining data from across several pipelines and projects, you get the complete picture of the state of your CI/CD processes at a glance.
 You can quickly highlight failures or slow pipelines that are impacting your business.
 You can also monitor these tiles and get notified when they break the thresholds that you set.

 SquaredUp Azure DevOps dashboards allow you to split the data across projects, products, or even down to microservices.
 You will quickly be able to create several dashboards tailored to the needs of different teams.
 For instance, if you have several microservices for a single product that deploy regularly to production, you can see the state of those pipelines in one tile.
 You can easily and quickly investigate how efficient you are being with your resources by displaying agent usage and job queues.

 To set up an Azure DevOps dashboard in SquaredUp, all you need is the ADO plugin and your organization name and a personal access token from Azure DevOps.
 Then, you can start building your dashboard.
-In fact, as soon as you've connected to the plugin, the three out-of-the-box ADO dashboards in SquaredUp will be automatically populated.
+In fact, as soon as you've connected to the plugin, the five out-of-the-box ADO dashboards in SquaredUp will be automatically populated.
 Plus, you can build custom dashboards to suit your teams.